Windows API: Related technologies

+Although almost all Windows programs use the Windows API, on the Windows NT line of operating systems, programs that start early in the Windows startup process use the Native API instead.

 History

 The Windows API has always exposed a large part of the underlying structure of the Windows systems to programmers.
 This had the advantage of giving them much flexibility and power over their applications, but also creates great responsibility in how applications handle various low-level, sometimes tedious, operations that are associated with a graphical user interface.

 For example, a beginning C programmer will often write the simple "hello world" as their first assignment.
 The working part of the program is only a single printf line within the main subroutine.
 The overhead for linking to the standard I/O library is also only one line: